ThePansmith/nomi-ceu-mediummode/README.md

 # nomi-ceu: medium mode

 Medium Mode blends together expert mode's new automation challenges (such as no DML, harder chains, etc) with normal mode's faster earlygame, along with some of it's own features.
-This fork's mode is medium mode by default, but the other modes and their configs are still present.

 ## A list of Medium Mode changes, compared to hard mode:
 - Steam age has been re-removed